 This Ferrari 550 Barchetta is no longer available.
 Please contact us for any further information you may require.

 It was the bodywork that inevitably saw the most radical alterations in the transition to Barchetta configuration, Pininfarina removing all evidence of the roofline and cutting the windscreen down by 100mm to give a roadster-like appearance.
 A muscular tail, flat deck and roll hoops behind each headrest further transformed the restrained Berlinetta into a racey extrovert.
-New five-spoke, riveted alloy Speedline wheels were used and soon after became optionally available on the Maranello.
-The 550 Barchetta also marks the final days of the open gated manual.
+New five-spoke, riveted alloy Speedline wheels were used and soon after a very similar design became optional available on the Maranello.

 Each example built received an individually numbered plaque out of 448 making this the last individually numbered, manual V12 Ferrari Barchetta.
 The final days of the ultimate recipe that had served Ferrari since its inception.
 On a RHD car, the plaque can be found on the lower dashboard on the right-hand side of the steering wheel.

 This UK supplied example is one of just 42 UK right-hand drive examples produced.
 Ordered through Maranello Sales, Egham this car was optioned in Nero Daytona with 4-point safety harnesses and very unusually, the upgraded Fiorano Handling Package.

 Throughout its life, this example has been used sparingly.
 Originally supplied to a very important client in Ascot in 2001, the car was a put through as priority order as noted by the original Maranello order form.